legendu-net/blog/misc/content/2020/03/tips-on-multipass/tips-on-multipass.markdown

 LXD is more lightweight than Multipass and does not require a CPU which supports virtualization.

+## Multipass vs LXD

+1. LXD supports both containers and VMs while multipass supports only (Ubuntu) VMs.

+2. LXD is more lightweight compared to multipass.

+3. LXD does not require CPU virtualization while multipass relies on CPU virtualization.

+4. Multipass is very user-friendly while LXD requires some manual configuration and is much harder to use.

 ## General Tips

 1. You can consider Multipass as a lightweight Ubuntu specific Docker equivalence.

+## Installation

+sudo snap install multipass

 ## Find available images